Tom Kha Gai is a flavorful modern Thai soup with coconut milk, chicken and galangal (Thai ginger).

 Thai Ginger, also known as Galangal, is the tricky ingredient to get for this soup.

-Some Asian stores do keep this fresh.
+Some Asian stores do stock up on this ingredient.

-In Europe, I couldn't get it in the store but my Thai take away place was kind enough to share some of theirs.
+In Europe, I couldn't get it in the store, but my Thai takeaway place was kind enough to share some of theirs.

 Lemongrass

 Lemongrass can be commonly found in many places all over the world.
+Ask for fresh lemongrass at your local Asian store or market.

 Or you can keep a lemongrass plant too.
-I always found my plant super handy.
+I always find my plant super handy.
+You can use the lemongrass to make tea too.

-Otherwise, once you get a bunch of fresh lemongrass, you can just freeze the lemongrass for later use.
+Otherwise, once you get a bunch of fresh lemongrass, you can just freeze the lemongrass stalks for later use.

 If you can't get kaffir lime, just use regular lime leaves or kaffir lime rind or juice.

-Kaffir Lime leaves or lime fruits can be bought in a store in most Asian stores.
+Kaffir lime leaves or lime fruits can be bought in a store in most Asian stores.

-π Recipe
+📖 Recipe

 Tom Kha Gai Soup Recipe